Skip to main content

 export default () => <QueryBuilder fields={fields} />;

-The state variable query will be passed to the query prop, and the setter method setQuery will be used in the onQueryChange callback.
-Let's also seed the query object with a couple of rules, making sure that the field property of each rule matches the name property of one of our fields.
+The query state variable gets passed to the query prop, and the setQuery setter function handles the onQueryChange callback.
+We'll also initialize the query with some example rules, ensuring each rule's field property matches a field name from our fields array.

 import { useState } from 'react';